OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 Simulation overview
 -------------------

-The ``ProtocolDAG`` of the :class:`.RelativeHybridTopologyProtocol` contains the ``ProtocolUnits`` from one leg of the thermodynamic cycle.
+The :class:`.ProtocolDAG` of the :class:`.RelativeHybridTopologyProtocol` contains the ``ProtocolUnits`` from one leg of the thermodynamic cycle.
-This means that each ``ProtocolDAG`` only runs a single leg of a thermodynamic cycle and therefore two Protocol instances need to be run to get the overall relative free energy difference, DDG.
+This means that each :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle and therefore two Protocol instances need to be run to get the overall relative free energy difference, DDG.
-If multiple repeats of the protocol are run, the ``ProtocolDAG`` contains multiple units of the transformation.
+If multiple repeats of the protocol are run, the :class:`.ProtocolDAG` contains multiple units of the transformation.

 See Also
 --------